 Located in an elegant 19th century mansion, CDL is one of the most sophisticated restaurants in Moscow.

-One of the best places to see and be seen, the O2 Lounge is half stylish Japanese restaurant and half trendy pre-club hangout.
+One of the best places to see and be seen, the O2 Lounge is half stylish seafood restaurant and half trendy pre-club hangout.

 The food on offer is delicious Japanese fare, with sumptuous sushi prepared in front of diners by the team of talented chefs led by Nicholas Courtois.
 Located on the 12th floor of the Ritz-Carlton hotel, the restaurant has spectacular panoramic views over Red Square and The Kremlin.
-After dark the restaurant becomes one of the coolest bars in town, where the city’s finest head to mingle with celebrities.
+After dark the restaurant becomes one of the coolest bars in town, with award-winning cocktails and a selective wine list.